santolucito/Ijscar/blog/sections_of_a_paper.md

 3. **Related Work**
    Unlike algorithmic papers, related work is often front-loaded in applied research.
 This is because, in applied fields, understanding the existing landscape is crucial to contextualizing the contribution.
 Readers need to know what has been done before and how your work builds on or diverges from existing solutions.

-4. **System Overview**
+4. **Methodology**
    This section describes the architecture or methodology behind your system or evaluation.
 For instance, in LLM evaluations, this might cover the design of experiments, the metrics used for evaluation, or how the model was fine-tuned or deployed.
+For a user study, this might describe the setup, participant demographics, how participants were recruited, and the instruments (e.g. surveys, interviews, etc.) used to collect data.

-5. **Evaluation**
+5. **Results**
    Applied papers emphasize empirical evaluation.
 This could be through benchmarking, user studies, or performance metrics.
 In a user study, this section would describe the setup, participant demographics, and any statistical analysis conducted to validate the results.
+Just report the results, do not include discussion yet.

 6. **Discussion**
    The discussion section is often richer in applied work.
 It may include interpretations of the results, discussions of limitations, or thoughts on broader implications (e.g., for real-world applications).
 Applied papers may also explore how results might generalize to other settings or outline unexpected challenges faced during evaluation.
 Often you will see a subsection here on **threats to validity** that discusses potential confounding factors or biases in the study.
 You may want to also read our post on [threats to validity](./threats_to_validity.md).